Subscribe

 Start the discovery phase of a project with interviews, questionnaires, discussions, focus groups, and observations to dive into the environment the future solution will be used in and record the needs and expectations of key stakeholders.
 The latter should include product owners, administrators, end users, developers, investors, and other people involved in crafting and using the future solution.

-Also, don’t forget to look back at the existing documentation.
-If you already have market surveys, user interviews, or any other useful docs, you may shorten the project discovery phase by saving some time on extra research.
+Also, don’t forget to review the existing documentation.
+If you already have market surveys, user interviews, or any other useful documents, you may shorten the project discovery phase by saving some time on extra research.

 Define a product vision

-Based on stakeholder feedback, define product vision.
-Think: a high-level document that outlines the purpose of developing the product and communicates its key value for users.
+Based on stakeholder feedback, define a product vision.
+Specifically, put together a high-level document that outlines the purpose of developing the product and communicates its key value for users.

 Identify success metrics

-As the next step of a project discovery phase, think over the criteria for measuring product performance.
+As the next step in the project discovery phase, think over the criteria for measuring product performance.
 These could include monthly revenue, daily active users, customer lifetime value, and other factors.
 Product managers will rely on these criteria to monitor if the product meets the set business goals.

 Identify target users